Perspective | For NBC4’s Chris Gordon, a return to his first love: The law

 Gordon moved to Washington in 1975, breaking in as a “day hire” for Channel 9, the CBS affiliate.
 Because his actual name was the same as a prominent D.C.-area car dealer — Herb Gordon — he adopted the first name “Chris.”

-“It was a magical time,” said Gordon of those Ron Burgundy days.
+“It was a magical time,” Gordon said of those Ron Burgundy days.
 After work, the titans of TV — Glenn Brenner, Mike Buchanan, Pat Collins, Susan King, etc. — would hold court at the Dancing Crab restaurant behind Channel 9.

 “That’s where I learned journalism,” Gordon said.